 If the NYISO determines that a market-based solution will not be available in time to meet a Reliability Need, and finds that it is necessary to take action to ensure reliability, it will state in the CRP that implementation of a regulated solution is necessary.
 The NYISO will also identify in the CRP (1) the regulated backstop solution that the NYISO has determined will meet the Reliability Need in a timely manner, and (2) the Responsible Transmission Owner.

-31.2.5.7 Process for Consideration of Regulated Backstop Transmission Solution and Alternative Regulated Transmission Solutions
+31.2.5.7 Process for Consideration of Regulated Backstop Solution and Alternative Regulated Solutions

 Upon a finding by the NYISO under Section 31.2.6.4 of this Attachment that a regulated solution should proceed, the Transmission Owner will make a presentation to the ESPWG that will provide a description of the regulated backstop solution.
 The presentation will include a non-binding preliminary cost estimate of that backstop solution; provided, however, that a Responsible Transmission Owner shall be entitled to full recovery of all reasonably incurred costs related to the regulated backstop solution.
 Any Alternative Regulated Solution proponent seeking regulated cost recovery for its project will also make a presentation to the ESPWG at the time of the above finding by the NYISO providing a description of the Alternative Regulated Solution, including a non-binding preliminary cost estimate of the project.
 The NYISO and stakeholders through this process will have the opportunity to review and discuss the scope of the projects and their associated non-binding preliminary cost estimates prior to implementation.